adambard/learnxinyminutes-docs/asymptotic-notation.html.markdown

 Is `f(n)` O(g(n))?
 Is `3 * n^2` O(n)?
-Let's look at the definition of Big-Oh.
+Let's look at the definition of Big-O.

 ```
 3 * n^2 <= c * n